 School of Medicine

 Bio Joshua Salomon is a Professor of Medicine and a core faculty member in the Center for Health Policy and the Center for Primary Care and Outcomes Research.
-His research focuses on priority-setting in global health, within three main substantive areas: (1) measurement and valuation of health outcomes; (2) modeling patterns and trends in major causes of global mortality and disease burden; and (3) evaluation of health interventions and policies.
+His research focuses on public health policy and priority-setting, within three main substantive areas: (1) modeling patterns and trends in major causes of global mortality and disease burden; (2) evaluation of health interventions and policies; and (3) measurement and valuation of health outcomes.

 He is Director of the Prevention Policy Modeling Lab, which is a multi-institution research consortium that conducts health and economic modeling relating to infectious disease.
 Prior to joining the Stanford faculty, Dr. Salomon was Professor of Global Health at Harvard T.H.
 Chan School of Public Health.

 For more information on the Prevention Policy Modeling Lab visit ppml.stanford.edu.
 Follow on Twitter @SalomonJA.